 Column A Column B Column C Column D Column E

-Item No. Rule Identifying Breach identified Firm's comment
+Item No. Rule Reference(s) Identifying Party Breach identified Firm's comment

-Reference(s) Party

 1 (illustrative details to be inserted)

 2

 3

 4

 5

--

-ILLUSTRATIVE UNMODIFIED OPINION IN A REASONABLE ASSURANCE REPORT ON CLIENT ASSETS
+II I USTRATIVE UNMODIFIED OPINION IN A REASONARI F ASSURANCE REPORT ON CLIENT ASSETS

-- Neither the CASS auditor nor the firm has identified any breaches; consequently the breaches schedule is a nil return. - The firm has nominee companies in whose name custody assets of the firm are registered during and at the end of the period. - A bank, where client money had been placed, failed during the period giving rise to a secondary pooling event.
+- Neither the CASS auditor nor the firm has identified any breaches; consequently, the breaches schedule is a nil return. - The firm has nominee companies in whose name custody assets of the firm are registered during and at the end of the period. - A bank, where client money had been placed, failed during the period giving rise to a secondary pooling event.

-REASONABLE ASSURANCE REPORT ON CLIENT ASSETS BY THE INDEPENDENT AUDITOR TO THE FINANCIAL CONDUCT AUTHORITY IN RESPECT OF [NAME OF FIRM], FCA REFERENCE NUMBER [NUMBER]
+REASONABLE ASSURANCE REPORT ON CLIENT ASSETS BY THE INDEPENDENT AUDITOR TO THE FINANCIAL CONDUCT AUTHORITY IN RESPECT OF INAME OF FIRM1.
+FCA REFERENCE NUMBER [NUMBER]